opentok/opentok-android-sdk-samples/Simple-Multiparty/README.md

 # Simple Multiparty

 This app shows how to implement a simple video call application with several clients.

-> Note: If you aren't familiar with setting up a basic video chat application, you should do that first.
-Check out the [Basic-Video-Chat](../Basic-Video-Chat) project and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).
+It demonstrates how to enable/disable audio and video as well as swap the camera.

 ## Subcribing to multiple streams